Relintai/pandemonium_engine_docs/03_usage/15_scripting/gdscript/01_gdscript_basics.md

 ```

-- Binding pattern
+- Binding pattern: A binding pattern introduces a new variable.
+Like the wildcard
-    A binding pattern introduces a new variable.
-Like the wildcard pattern, it matches everything - and also gives that value a name.
+  pattern, it matches everything - and also gives that value a name.
   It's especially useful in array and dictionary patterns

 ```
 match x: